Algae leads to 'impaired' designation for western Lake Erie

 Instead, the federal strategy relies on existing state and local programs and voluntary actions by farmers to prevent fertilizers, manure and sewage from flowing into waterways.
 It said some tougher rules might be needed but leaves those decisions to the states.

-Environmental groups have become frustrated by the pace and depth of those efforts.
+Environmental groups that have become frustrated by the pace and depth of those efforts applauded Ohio's move, but they said tougher and enforceable regulations throughout the western Lake Erie region are still needed.

+"Voluntary efforts haven't been enough," said Howard Learner of the Environmental Law & Policy Center, which brought the lawsuit seeking the impairment designation.
+"To be clear, this is a first step and not the ending."

+Peter Bucher of the Ohio Environmental Council said that without a plan reducing the pollutants, Lake Erie will be "inundated by yearly large-scale algal blooms for the foreseeable future."

 Ohio officials say the impairment designation doesn't mean that the western end of the lake isn't safe or that it should be avoided when there are no algae blooms in the water.